innovationmerge/DailyCodeHub2020/README.md

 Day 124 - JavaScript | Program to explain usage of local storage in JavaScript

 Day 125 - JavaScript | Program to explain usage strings in JavaScript

+Day 126 - Linux | Basic programs to learn Bash programming

+Day 127 - Linux | Program to explain loops in Bash programming

+Day 128 - Linux | Program to use if statements in Bash programming

+Day 129 - Linux | Program to understand strings in Bash programming

+Day 130 - Linux | Program to understand functions in Bash programming

+Day 131 - Linux | Program to SORT text data in file using Bash programming

+Day 132 - Linux | Program to SORT numeric data in file using Bash programming